loading

 • Marking: Use a wax pencil; graphite washes away under water.

 • The Tape Trick: Apply masking tape along the cut line.
-This binds the surface glaze, significantly reducing micro-chipping.
+This binds the surface glaze, significantly reducing micro-chipping and helping you achieve a true chip-free finish.

 • Feed Rate: Push the tile slowly.
-Let the RPM do the work.
-Do not force it.
-Forcing the tile causes the blade to deflect, leading to a "wandering" cut that isn't square.
+Let the machinery do the work.
+Forcing the material causes severe blade deflection and wobbling, leading to a "wandering" cut that isn't square.
+To combat this on heavy machinery, always ensure your blade features a flange reinforced core.

 • The Exit: The most dangerous part of the cut is the last inch.
-As the blade exits, the unsupported corner often snaps off.
+As the blade exits—especially during delicate 45-degree miter cuts or beveling—the unsupported corner often snaps off.
 Slow down significantly at the end or place a scrap tile behind the workpiece to support the exit.

 Dry Cutting with Angle Grinders